apollosolutions/apollo-jsei/README.md

 ## About

 Apollo JSEI creates Kotlin [external interfaces](https://kotlinlang.org/docs/js-interop.html#external-interfaces) for your javascript objects that match the shape of your GraphQL queries.
+You can read [this issue](https://github.com/apollographql/apollo-kotlin/issues/4728) for more context about the reasons for this plugin.

 It reuses some internal parts of [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) but provides a much more lightweight (and much less type safe) way to model your GraphQL data in Kotlin.